Primg improves image printing on Windows

-The default options on Windows for printing images fall short on many levels, so that most users prefer to use third party software when it comes to that.
+The default options on Windows for printing images fall short on many levels; most users seem to prefer to use third party software when it comes to that because of those shortcomings.

-While you can use a program like Picasa for that, at least some may prefer a lightweight alternative to that.
+While you can use a program like Picasa, Paint.Net or GIMP for that, at least some may prefer a lightweight alternative instead.